The most significant asset in most divorces is property.

 Your ex-partner may threaten to sell your home, but they cannot unless it is legally sound.

-Until a divorce is finalised, both spouses legally have the right to remain there.
+Until a divorce is finalised, both spouses have the right to live there.
 And neither has a right to change the property’s locks.

-Once a divorce has been granted, the terms of the divorce (if there was a settlement) will impact what is or isn’t possible moving forward.
+Once a divorce is granted, its terms (if there was a settlement) will impact what is or isn’t possible moving forward.
 This might include a court order to sell the house.

 You should speak with your solicitor to clearly understand the terms.

-If children under the age of 18 live in the property, most legal bodies will grant the remaining parent the right to live there.
+If children under the age of 18 live in the property, most courts grant the remaining parent the right to live there.

 How can I get my home valued during a divorce?